ZisElite/cmtl/documents/documentation/Scenes/sqlite_manager.tscn.md

-An empty node with a the script that controls the sql functionality
+An empty node with a the script that controls the sql functionality.